-The new Statistics Canada standard for measurement in the 2000/01 Canadian Community Health Survey assesses the proportion of the "non-smoking population aged 12 and over who were exposed to second-hand smoke on most days in the month preceding the survey."
+The new Statistics Canada standard for measurement in the 2000/01 Canadian Community Health Survey assesses the proportion of the "non-smoking population aged 12 and over who were exposed to second-hand smoke on most days in the month preceding the survey."302

-Statistics Canada, Canadian Community Health Survey (CCHS), 2000/01, health file
+Statistics Canada, Canadian Community Health Survey (CCHS), 2000/01, health file.

-In Canada as a whole and in the Atlantic provinces, more men than women are exposed to second-hand smoke on a regular basis, with 30.2% of Canadian men and 25.3% of Canadian men reporting exposure on most days in the month preceding the survey.
-Overall, residents of all four
+In Canada as a whole and in the Atlantic Provinces, more males than females are exposed to second-hand smoke on a regular basis, with 30.2% of Canadian males and 25.3% of Canadian females reporting exposure on most days in the month preceding the survey.
+Overall, residents of all four Atlantic Provinces are considerably more likely to be exposed to second-hand smoke than most other Canadians, with the highest regional levels of exposure reported in Nova Scotia.